 You can aggregate entitlements from a flat file source by uploading a flat file containing your entitlement data.

-It is not possible to schedule recurring entitlement aggregations from a flat file source.
+It is not possible to schedule recurring entitlement aggregations or configure multiple entitlement types for a flat file source.

 Prerequisite: Load accounts from a flat file.